Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 14 days mandatory quarantine for all travellers.
 They must initially stay at a government-approved hotel for 3 days until receiving the result of their on-arrival PCR test.

 Travellers are required to provide a negative result of a PCR test taken within 72 hours prior to their scheduled departure to Canada.
 They must also take a second PCR test upon arrival at the airport and a third one toward the end of their 14-day quarantine.
-Children under the age of 5 are expected to be exempt.
+Children under the age of 5 are exempt.

 Commercial flights to and from Kuwait International Airport have resumed.
 Non-Kuwaiti travellers are not allowed to enter until further notice.
 Close relatives of Kuwaiti citizens, accompanying domestic workers and other special categories are exempt from this.
 Flights from or to the UK had been suspended until further notice, but there have been no recent updates on whether or not they have been allowed to resume.

 14 days.
 Most travellers are required to spend 7 days in institutional quarantine, then spend another 7 days in home/accommodation quarantine if their 6th day test result is negative.
 Rules differ for special categories.
+Some categories such as vaccinated individuals are exempt from institutional quarantine.

 Partially open - depending on attraction

 Travellers must present a negative PCR test certificate that has been valid for 72 hours since the date it was taken.
 A second test is required upon arrival and a third one on Day 6 of quarantine.
 Both tests will be at the travellers’ own expense.
+Some countries are required to present results from approved labs only.

 Sri Lanka has re-opened its borders for foreigners.